Suppressed crosstalk between two-junction superconducting qubits with mode-selective exchange coupling: RIP Gate

-In Fig.~\ref{fig:figure4}b and c, we show the results of interleaved randomized benchmarking \cite{PhysRevLett.109.080505} for the echoed RIP gate between the A modes of Q2 and Q4.
-We once again chose a bus drive detuning of $-3$ MHz and an amplitude corresponding to a total gate of 2.1 $\mu$sec.
-The coherence limited error rate for this gate time is 10\%, but the benchmarking resulted in an error per gate of 5 \%.
-This discrepancy is likely explained by leakage out of the computational subspace, either from the bus drive unintentionally adding real photons to the bus or from single-qubit gates, thus causing us not to trust the results of the randomized benchmarking.
-Such leakage is revealed by the benchmarking curves exceeding 0.5 in the limit of large Clifford number.
-We note that the error per Clifford divided by 1.5 is in better agreement with the coherence limited error rate.
+In Fig.~\ref{fig:figure4}b and c, we show the results of interleaved randomized benchmarking \cite{PhysRevLett.109.080505} for the echoed RIP gate between the A modes of Q0 and Q2.
+We once again chose a bus drive detuning of $-20$ MHz and an amplitude corresponding to a total gate of 740 nanoseconds (which includes the time for the two RIP pulses, the echo pulses, and time buffers inserted before and after the RIP pulses).
+We observe an error per clifford of 2.4\% for the reference sequences with an average of 1.5 RIP gates per Clifford (red dots).
+Because we used a particular decomposition with an average of 1.5 RIP gates per Clifford, this translates to an upper bound of 1.7\% error per RIP gate.
+While this is consistent with the error per gate of 1.3\% extracted from the interleaved randomized benchmarking (as determined by subtracting the EPC of the red reference data from the EPC of the blue data with an extra RIP gate per Clifford), it is inconsistent with the coherence limited error rate of 2.0\%.
+Although the origin of this small discrepancy is uncertain, it could be due to temporal coherence fluctuations or the multiple single-qubit pulses during randomized benchmarking help to echo out low frequency noise that is not completely removed by the single echo pulse during a measurement of $T_{2,echo}$ that is used to calculate the coherence limited error.

+Before closing, we expect that increasing the coupling capacitance between the bus resonator and the TCQs could increase the longitudinal coupling between the A modes and the bus resonator.
+This will correspondingly increase the gate speed and allow for shorter RIP gates with higher fidelity.

-\dograph{figure4}{width = 3.5 in}{(a) Ramsey experiment of Q4, with (black) and without (red) an echoed drive applied to the bus between Q2 and Q4.
-The x-axis denotes the duration of an individual pulse on the bus. (b) and (c) Interleaved randomized benchmarking of echoed RIP gate between Q2 and Q4.
-Green dots correspond to random sequences with interleaved RIP gates (averages of each random seed), red dots correspond to sequences without the interleaved RIP gate, and black dots/lines are exponential fits to either red or green data.}
+\dograph{figure4}{width = 3.5 in}{(a) Ramsey experiment of Q2, with (black) and without (red) a drive applied to the bus between Q0 and Q2. (b) and (c) Interleaved randomized benchmarking of RIP gate between Q0 and Q2.
+Blue stars are random sequences with interleaved RIP gates, red dots are reference sequences with an average of 1.5 RIP gates per Clifford, and black dots/lines are exponential fits.
+We report the EPC (error per Clifford) and interleaved EPG (error per gate).}